 Who We Are

-Authorized by the Legislature and signed into law by Governor Gary Locke on April 4, 2002, the Authority makes decisions relating to the sale of $450 million in bonds from the state's tobacco settlement funds.
+The Authority is a single-purpose entity created by the state in 2002.
+It makes decisions relating to the issuance and ongoing compliance of the bonds that are backed by the state's tobacco settlement funds.
 Washington is one of the many states receiving annual payments from tobacco manufacturers from the 1998 settlement of the national tobacco litigation.

 Payment on the TSA’s bonds is an obligation only of the Tobacco Settlement Authority and not an obligation of the state of Washington.
 Neither the faith and credit nor the taxing power of the state of Washington or any municipal corporation, subdivision or agency of the state is pledged to the payment of the bonds.

-Administrative and technical support for the Authority is provided by the Washington State Housing Finance Commission, which is reimbursed for its ongoing costs from the revenue stream purchased from the state.
+Administrative and technical support for the Authority is provided by the Washington State Housing Finance Commission (the Commission), an existing state commission with extensive experience in the issuance of bonds.
+The Commission is reimbursed for its ongoing costs from the revenue stream purchased from the state.
 Accounting and staff services will be provided until the TSA’s bonds are no longer outstanding.

 Washington State Tobacco Settlement Authority